List of SpongeBob SquarePants characters: SpongeBob SquarePants

-SpongeBob SquarePants (voiced by Tom Kenny, Antonio Raul Corbo as young SpongeBob in The SpongeBob Movie: Sponge on the Run) is a yellow anthropomorphic sea sponge who usually wears brown short pants, a white collared shirt, and a red tie.
+SpongeBob SquarePants (voiced by Tom Kenny) is an anthropomorphic and energetic yellow sea sponge who usually wears brown short pants, a white collared shirt, and a red tie.
+Like real sea sponges, he can filter-feed and reproduce by budding.
 He lives in a pineapple house and is employed as a fry cook at a fast food restaurant called the Krusty Krab.
-He diligently attends Mrs. Puff's Boating School but has never passed; throughout the series, he tries his hardest on the exams but remains an unintentionally reckless boat driver.
+He diligently attends Mrs. Puff's Boating School but has never passed the test; throughout the series, he tries his hardest on the exams, but remains an unintentionally reckless boat driver and often causes accidents.
 He is relentlessly optimistic and enthusiastic toward his job and his friends.
-SpongeBob's hobbies include catching jellyfish, blowing bubbles, playing with his best friend Patrick, and unintentionally irritating his neighbor Squidward.
+SpongeBob's hobbies include catching jellyfish, blowing bubbles, playing with his best friend Patrick, and unintentionally irritating his bad-tempered neighbor Squidward.
 He first appears in "Help Wanted".

 Patrick Star

-Patrick Star (voiced by Bill Fagerbakke, Jack Gore as young Patrick in The SpongeBob Movie: Sponge on the Run) a pink starfish who lives under a rock and wears flowered swim trunks.
+Patrick Star (voiced by Bill Fagerbakke) is a pink starfish who lives under a rock and wears flowered swim trunks.
 His most prominent character trait is his extremely low intelligence.
-He is best friends with SpongeBob and often unknowingly encourages activities that get the two into trouble.
-While typically unemployed throughout the series, Patrick holds various short-term jobs as the storyline of each episode requires.
-He is generally slow and even-tempered but can sometimes get aggressive, much like real starfish, and occasionally performs feats of great strength.
+He is best friends with SpongeBob and often unknowingly encourages activities that could get the two into lots of trouble.
+While typically unemployed throughout the series, Patrick holds various short-term jobs as the storyline of each episode requires, particularly with various stints at the Krusty Krab.
+He is generally slow and even-tempered, but can sometimes get very aggressive, much like real starfish, and occasionally performs feats of great strength.

 Squidward Tentacles

-Squidward Tentacles (voiced by Rodger Bumpass, Jason Maybaum as young Squidward in The SpongeBob Movie: Sponge on the Run) a turquoise Giant Pacific octopus with a large nose who works as a cashier at the Krusty Krab.
+Squidward Tentacles (voiced by Rodger Bumpass) is a turquoise bad-tempered Giant Pacific octopus with a large nose who works as a cashier at the Krusty Krab, but despises his job and desires a much better life.
 He is SpongeBob's next-door neighbor with a dry, sarcastic sense of humor.
 His house is between SpongeBob's and Patrick's houses.
 He believes himself to be a talented artist and musician, but nobody else recognizes his abilities.
 He plays the clarinet and often paints self-portraits in different styles, which he hangs up around his moai house.
-Squidward frequently voices his frustration with SpongeBob, but he genuinely cares for him deep down.
-This has been revealed in the form of sudden confessions when Squidward is in a dire situation.
+Squidward frequently voices his great frustration with SpongeBob, but he genuinely cares for him deep down and will occasionally stick up for him.
+This has been revealed in the form of sudden confessions when Squidward is in a dire situation or when SpongeBob is severely treated unfairly.

 Mr. Krabs

 Eugene Krabs (voiced by Clancy Brown) is a red crab who lives in an anchor-shaped house with his daughter Pearl, who is a whale.
-He dislikes spending money but will go to great lengths to make Pearl happy.
-Krabs owns and operates the Krusty Krab restaurant where SpongeBob works.
-He is self-content, cunning, and obsessed with the value and essence of money.
-He tends to worry more about his riches than about the needs of his employees.
-Having served in the navy, he loves sailing, whales, sea shanties, and talking like a pirate.
+He dislikes spending money but will go to great lengths to make Pearl very happy.
+Mr. Krabs owns and operates the Krusty Krab restaurant where SpongeBob and Squidward work.
+He is self-content, cunning, and very obsessed with the value and essence of money.
+He tends to worry much more about his riches than about the needs of his employees.
+Having served in the navy, he speaks like a stereotypical pirate and loves sailing, whales, sea shanties.